 Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

-The 2021 Melbourne Cup will take place at approximately 3pm on Tuesday, November 2.
+The 2023 Melbourne Cup was run at 3pm on Tuesday, November 7.

-But not everyone can make it down to the famous Flemington Racecourse in Melbourne to capture the biggest day on the racing calendar in person.
+Not everyone will be able to make it down to the famous Flemington Racecourse in Melbourne to capture the biggest day on the racing calendar in person.

-This is the second year of the deal that sees Ten hold the rights to the Melbourne Cup through to 2024.
+This is the fourth year of the deal that sees Ten hold the rights to the Melbourne Cup through to 2024.

 Channel Ten’s coverage on Melbourne Cup day will commence at around 10am (AEDT), as coverage on Channel Seven formerly did.

 You’ll also be able to watch the race on the Channel Seven-owned Racing.com, which is available on free-to-air TV and on online platforms.

 Sky Racing on Foxtel will also have coverage of Melbourne Cup day at Flemington: however, they’re barred from showing the actual race live, with it instead shown on delay by a handful of minutes, allowing free to air exclusive live broadcast rights.

 If you’d prefer to live stream the race online, then there will be a number of ways to do so as we head into the 2023 edition.